onosproject/sdran-in-a-box/docs/HW_Installation_oai_enb.md

 The pod pod/oai-enb-du-0 takes some time to start as it needs to configure the USRP first.

+*Note: If we want to deploy a specific release version of OAI in SD-RAN project, we should add `VER=VERSION` argument; VERSION should be one of {v1.0.0, v1.1.0, v1.2.0, latest, stable}.*

 ## Stop/Clean OAI components